The Executive Suite is considered one of the most challenging (and important) groups in an organization to sell to.

 A sales presentation is meant to be seen and experienced through the lens of the presenter, not read like a report by the audience.

 Sales presentations need a presenter, reports don’t.
 So, be mindful of how much content you’re putting on your slides and make your presence a necessary component of the presentation.
-For tips on creating a sales deck that doesn’t read like a report, read this article.

 3. Look (and sound) the part